-Staff and/or parents, who are licensed, insured drivers provide transportation for field trips.
+Staff and/or parents, who are licensed, insured drivers, may at times provide transportation for field trips.
 On many outings, parent volunteers will be sought to help supervise and transport the children.

-Parent field trip drivers must have valid driver's license, a good driving record, and current liability insurance with bodily injury coverage of at least \$100,000 per occurrence.
-Their car must be in good working order, including the seat belts.
+Parent field trip drivers must be approved by the Lead Teacher, pass a CADOJ background check, submit a TB Risk Assessment or test, and have valid driver's license, a good driving record, and current liability insurance with bodily injury coverage meeting prescribed minimums (unless driving a provided rental vehicle).
+Parent vehicles must be in good working order, including the seat belts.
 In addition, parents must only carry the number of children for which their vehicle was designed.
 All children must wear seat belts and use booster seats as required.
 California law requires children under the age of 8 to be secured in a car seat or booster seat in the back seat.
-Children under the age of 8 who are 4'9" or taller may be secured by a safety belt in the back seat.
+Children under the age of 8 who are 4' 9" or taller may be secured by a safety belt in the back seat.